-Hong Kong's future as global city at risk
+Hong Kong's economic success at risk as Beijing tightens grip

 Continue Reading Below

-The bill, which goes against Hong Kong’s Basic Law that says such measures must be passed by city legislature, would quash the “one country, two systems” principle that has allowed the global financial hub to flourish since Britain’s 1997 handover to China.
+The measure, which goes against Hong Kong’s Basic Law that says such proposals must be passed by the city government, would quash the “one country, two systems” principle that has allowed the global financial hub to flourish since Britain’s 1997 handover to China.

-“The erosion of Hong Kong’s autonomy will undermine the foundation of its economic success as an international city within China,” wrote Mark Williams, chief Asia economists at the research firm Capital Economics.
+“The erosion of Hong Kong’s autonomy will undermine the foundation of its economic success as an international city within China,” wrote Mark Williams, chief Asia economist at the research firm Capital Economics.
 “And it is a reminder that the priority of the party is control, even if it comes at an economic cost.”

 HONG KONG BANKERS WORRY THAT NEW LAWS COULD LEAD TO CAPITAL FLIGHT